 Where to Buy Sun Dried Tomatoes

 You should be able to find dehydrated tomatoes in your local health-oriented grocery store.
-However, if you are shopping online, we recommend that you buy from the “Mother Ship” of the sun dried tomato world — Just Tomatoes.
-This company has a long history and a reputation for an excellent product (as you can see from our second video).
+However, if you are shopping online, this is a well-priced organic dried tomato that you can grab from our Amazon partner here.
 These are dried in a dehydrator — a popular method of drying.
 However, here we describe the process for drying them in the heat of the summer outside.

 To make your own, watch the sun dried tomatoes video on YouTube or follow the instructions below.